jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 quit;
 ```

-You can automate connections to MySQL by creating a file called `~/.my.cnf`.
+You can automate connections to MySQL by creating a file called `my.cnf`.
 In this file you can create user options that will override default connections, including username and password.
 This increases security by not having to manually type a password on the commandline.
+MySQL and MariaDB will look for a `my.cnf` file in four default locations in cascading order.
+Some of these locations are owned by root and require permission.
+We will use the last location, `~/.my.cnf` which stored in your home directory and requires no root access.

+* `/etc/my.cnf`
+* `/etc/mysql/my.cnf`
+* `/usr/etc/my.cnf`
+* `~/.my.cnf`

 ```bash